 - If you pass some, but not all, of the CPA Exam sections before January 2024, don’t worry—your efforts won’t be wasted.
 The AICPA and NASBA will allow candidates to continue with the “old” exam for a certain period during this transition period.

 2024 CPA Exam Changes: Final Thoughts

 Even though transitions like the CPA Evolution initiative can be frustrating at first, they can improve our profession.
 Stayed tuned for updates on the CPA Exam and other changes that will affect your career.

 For more CPA exam related articles, check out or dedicated CPA Prep page.

 Stephanie Ng is the Executive Committee member responsible for Finance at New Sight Eye Care, a charity registered in the United Kingdom and Hong Kong.
 She oversees the financial aspect of New Sight in Hong Kong, including accounting, taxation, financial management, and compliance.

 She began her career as an investment banker at Lehman Brothers in New York and Morgan Stanley in Hong Kong.
 She later joined her client to work in the Group Finance Department, where she spent five years specializing in corporate finance, mergers and acquisitions, and debt refinancing.
 She also extended her role to management accounting and financial accounting and obtained her U.S. CPA qualification.

 Stephanie also is a published author of the book How to Pass the CPA Exam.
-Additionally, she publishes Big 4 Bound, one of the first sites dedicated to helping accountants land big 4 jobs.
-And her guidance and mentorship have helped hundreds of thousands of candidates pass their exams.
+Additionally, she created I Pass the CPA Exam, the first CPA help site in 2010.
+Her guidance and mentorship have helped hundreds of thousands of candidates pass their exams.

 Stephanie graduated with Phi Beta Kappa from the University of Chicago, majoring in economics with a second concentration in public policy studies.